 Molly has written to David Davis, the Secretary of State for Exiting the European Union, calling on him to make public the results of any studies carried out by the government into the impacts of a hard Brexit scenario.

 Molly has said her worst fears over Brexit are being realised following revelations that the government is planning to ‘scale down its concern over climate change and the trade in illegal wildlife’ after leaving the EU.

-Molly has warned that a new deal reached on scrapping EU roaming charges for mobile phone users may not apply to British consumers post-Brexit.
+Molly has warned that roaming charges for those travelling to the continent could hit consumers post-Brexit.

 An open letter, coordinated by Molly and signed by Spanish and British Green/EFA MEPs calling on Foreign Secretary Boris Johnson to condemn remarks by former Conservative leader, Michael Howard, who suggested a military response to the situation between Gibraltar and Spain.

 Molly responds to a resolution agreed by the European Parliament today which sets terms for negotiating Britain’s exit from the European Union.

 The people of Gibraltar, who voted 96% to Remain on an 85% turnout, are being dragged against their will into the Tories Brexit shambles says Molly.

 As Theresa May triggers article 50, Molly has warned that Bristol and other cities in the South West face an exodus of those employed in finance and related sectors and that the majority of SMEs exporting to the EU believe the impact of leaving the single market will be ‘negative’ or ‘very negative’.

 This report explores options for trade post-Brexit and concludes that a radical shift in economic policy, which reduces dependency on exports and makes the UK more self-sufficient, is the only chance there is of making Brexit successful.